Are you looking to buy a portable hot tub?

-These systems are present to prevent the formation of lime scales in your tub, which if not checked, can lead to failure of pumps and pipes.
+These systems are present to prevent the formation of lime scales in your tub, which, if not checked, can lead to failure of pumps and pipes.

 - LED mood lighting

 Not a necessity for all, but if these lights please you aesthetically, we say go for it.
-It can indeed add to the ambience that you are trying to create in your home spa experience.
+It can indeed add to the ambiance that you are trying to create in your home spa experience.

 - Saltwater system

-This is another feature you could consider as it saves you a ton of time by eliminating the need for chlorination of your tub.
+It is another feature you could consider as it saves you a ton of time by eliminating the need for chlorination of your tub.

 This is especially useful for people who have difficulty breathing in chlorine.